 As cattle producers, you may know we import beef and beef products into the United States.
 But do you know why it helps meet domestic demand for beef?

 Let’s start with the basic facts:

-- Importers pay $1‐per‐head equivalent on all live cattle, beef and beef products imported to the U.S., adding an average of $7.4 million per year to the beef checkoff budget between FY 2015-2017, according to Cattlemen’s Beef Board.
+- Importers pay $1‐per‐head equivalent on all live cattle, beef and beef products imported to the U.S., adding an average of $7.4 million per year to the Beef Checkoff budget between fiscal years 2015-2017 according to Cattlemen’s Beef Board (CBB).

 More recently, following checkoff-funded educational seminars and workshops on alternative beef cuts, importers began diversifying their U.S. beef portfolios, adding brisket, top blade, flap steak and sirloin.

 There are cattle production systems in other parts of the world where lean beef can be, and should be, produced as a primary product.
 Over time, it makes sense for the U.S. to import more of its lean beef while selling more high-value fed beef, both domestically and in the export market.

 Considering the entire picture, including the value of all the U.S.-grown beef that goes into the ground beef supply, imported lean beef actually enhances the value of the beef market.
 In addition, importing lean beef helps beef farmers and ranchers to maximize their competitive advantage of beef production.